 - Environmental sciences, and

 - One third of the Membership of the Council shall be replaced at the beginning of each calendar year.
 By the first Friday of November each year, in consultation with members of the existing Science Council, the Director of ICHEC will bring forward a list of nominations, to replace retiring members of Council at the start of the next calendar year, and for a Chairperson of the Council for the next calendar year.
-These nominations will be considered for approval of the ICHEC Oversight Board by the second Friday of December.
+These nominations will be considered for approval of the ICHEC Advisory Board by the second Friday of December.
 Members shall normally serve for three years.
 The Chairperson may be re-appointed each year for up to three years.

 - The Science Council shall meet to consider applications according to the schedule laid out in Annex 1 (not included on web page).
 Where appropriate, and as detailed in Annex 1 (not included on web page), e-meetings may be convened to consider applications.

 - A member of the ICHEC Executive (normally the Head of User Support) shall attend all meetings of Council, but shall not have a vote.
 H/she shall keep the ICHEC Executive informed of Council's deliberations Secretarial support will be provided for the Council.